 Dr. Sarah Thompson, an orthodontist practicing for 15 years, notes this represents the most common complaint from patients who whitened during treatment.
 The American Association of Orthodontists published guidance in 2022 explicitly recommending patients wait until bracket removal before pursuing any whitening procedures.

 Can you use teeth whitening with braces?
 Yes, but expect to waste 30-40% of bleaching gel on bracket surfaces where it provides zero benefit.
 Premium teeth whitening strips cost $45-65 per course.
-Professional in-office teeth whitening treatments run $80-200 in HCMC.
+Professional in-office teeth whitening treatments run $80-200 in Ho Chi Minh City.
 Spending that amount to achieve partial, uneven results that require retreatment makes little financial sense.

 Braces already complicate oral hygiene significantly.
 Can you do teeth whitening with braces while maintaining proper cleaning?
 Technically yes, but hydrogen peroxide or carbamide peroxide gel trapped around brackets creates cleaning difficulties and can irritate gums if not thoroughly rinsed.